 10.1 All staff, governors and volunteers will receive appropriate training every three years to ensure that the Trust's safeguarding policy and associated procedures are followed consistently by all staff, as required.
-This training will be delivered face-to-face.
 Staff arriving mid-period will receive training as part of their induction.

-In addition to their face-to-face training, staff will receive safeguarding and child protection briefings at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+In addition to this training, staff will receive safeguarding and child protection briefings at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.

 - 10.2 The Local Governing Body of each Academy should ensure that all staff members and volunteers undergo safeguarding and child protection training at induction.
 The training should be regularly updated.
-Induction and training should be in line with the requirements of Keeping Children Safe in Education 2020 and advice from the Lincolnshire Safeguarding Child Partnership (LSCP) and Leicestershire and Rutland Safeguarding Children Partnership (LRSCP). - 10.3 The DSL and DSOs in each Academy should undergo face-to-face and online training to provide them with the knowledge and skills required to carry out the role, as outlined in the local LSCP's 6 Year Safeguarding Children Training Pathway (and for some DSOs they will follow the LRSCP competency framework where appropriate).
-The DSLs and DSOs will undergo training which is specific to their role at least every two years.
+Induction and training should be in line with the requirements of Keeping Children Safe in Education 2021 and advice from the Lincolnshire Safeguarding Child Partnership (LSCP). - 10.3 The DSL and DSOs in each Academy should undergo face-to-face and online training to provide them with the knowledge and skills required to carry out the role, as outlined in the local LSCP's 6 Year Safeguarding Children Training Pathway (and for some DSOs they will follow the LRSCP competency framework where appropriate).
+The DSLs and DSOs will undergo training that is specific to their role at least every two years.
 They will also update their knowledge and skills at least annually through briefings/bulletins and updates issued by the local Safeguarding Partnership.